Back to all Resources

 This proactive positioning dramatically improves response times while reducing unnecessary deployment costs.

 The result is a more agile, informed, and coordinated transportation response system.
+By positioning resources before impacts occur, agencies can reduce emergency mobilization delays, improve workforce efficiency, minimize unnecessary equipment deployment, and accelerate post-storm recovery operations.

 Enhancing Public Communication and Interagency Collaboration